fygar256/general-assembler-axx/README.md

 -Make it possible to write spaces in the operand.

 .
 Make the assembly two-pass so that the previous Label can also be referenced.

+### Acknowledgements

+I would like to express my gratitude to my mentor, Junichi Hamada, and Tokyo Electronics Design, who gave me the problems and hints, to the University of Electro-Communications, who cooperated with me, and to some other unforgettable guys.
+Thank you very much.